 Aside from the initial price of a new cocker spaniel puppy, (and they don't come cheap!) you need to be certain that you can afford all the essential extras your puppy will need, such as a bed, a crate, a couple of warm blankets, a collar and lead...just to mention a few!

 Then there's ongoing expenses, such as food, vet bills, insurance and boarding kennels.

 And...do you really have enough time to spare?
 Cockers need at least one hours' exercise each day and your little fella will need to be trained and socialized too!

 That's rather a big commitment to make, especially as your dog is likely to live up to 15 years...it's a commitment not to be taken lightly.

-Once you're certain you're ready for a dog, the excitement begins!
+Still convinced you're up for getting a dog?
+Good.
+Now the excitement begins!